 Weathering is the process of breaking down large rocks into smaller pieces.
-There are three main types of weathering we will look at:
+We will look at three main types of weathering:

-Biological weathering is a form of weathering that is caused by plants and animals, in which they break rocks into smaller pieces.
+Biological weathering is a form of weathering caused by plants and animals that break rocks into smaller pieces.

-Chemical weathering is the breakdown of rocks caused by chemical reactions, breaking down rocks into smaller pieces
+Chemical weathering is the breakdown of rocks into smaller pieces due to chemical reactions.

 The most common example of chemical weathering is rainwater eroding certain types of rocks.
 For example, rainwater can be slightly acidic, as it contains dissolved carbon dioxide (CO2).
 Minerals in certain rocks can react with the acidic rainwater, leading to weathering of the rock.

-Mechanical weathering is the breaking down of rocks through physical force.
+Mechanical weathering involves the breaking down of rocks through physical force.
 In this process, there is no change to the chemical nature of the rock.

-Mechanical weathering is typically caused by extreme hot and cold temperatures.
+Mechanical weathering is typically caused by extreme temperature changes.
 An example is freeze-thawing, which is when water seeps into cracks, then freezes and expands.
 This puts pressure on the cracks, causing the breakdown of rocks into smaller pieces.

 Another example is when water bashes into rocks and causes weathering.